 You can check this post and video I did about the three ways to Propagate Sansevierias.

 Snake Plants are easy-going with their soil nutrients requirements.
 Because root rot is one of its main issues that kill these plants, I’d recommend a fast and well-draining soil to help prevent this.

 I use succulent and cactus mix combined with potting soil in a ratio of 1:1.
 If the mix seems too heavy, I add in a few handfuls of pumice or perlite to up the ante on the aeration and drainage factor.
 I’ll also do this if the pot only has 1 or 2 smaller sized drain holes.

-Note: I now make my own.
-Here’s a recipe for succulent and cactus mix.
+I now make my own mix.
+Here’s a Recipe for DIY Succulent and Cactus Mix.

-I’ve never fertilized my Snake Plants.
-I feed them every spring with a topping of worm compost and compost.
+I’ve never fertilized my Snake Plants up until this year (see note below).
+I do feed them every spring with a topping of worm compost and compost.